jncraton/computational-thinking-cpsc2020/lectures/10-functions.md

 - The math module can be used to access various math functions
 - `import math` can be used to create the math object used to access the module
+- A module is a file containing Python definitions and statements

 Dot notation
 ------------